-Subtask 1.3 Public Education and Participation Work Task Budget: \$2,931 FHWA MPO Planning Funds, \$1,619 ODOT Match for FHWA-PL funds, \$185 FTA 5303 Metropolitan Planning Funds, \$1,012 In-Kind Match, \$116
+Subtask 1.3 Public Education and Participation

+Work Task Budget: \$3,260 FHWA MPO Planning Funds, \$1,947 ODOT Match for FHWA-PL funds, \$223 FTA 5303 Metropolitan Planning Funds, \$1,090 In-Kind Match, \$0

 The MRMPO recognizes the importance and need for providing an active public involvement process, which supplies complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in all MRMPO planning and program activities.
 The purpose of this work element is to improve, strengthen and fulfill all these needs.
 A good public participation program includes public education, public involvement and public relations.
-The MRMPO adopted a Public Participation Plan in FY 2015 to fulfill MAP-21 obligations and the MRMPO's commitment to actively engaging the public in the transportation planning process.
-The plan will be updated in FY 2017.
+The MRMPO updated its Public Participation Plan in FY 2019.